wbabik/Practical_computing/Class_6/Class_6.md

 until [ $n -gt 10 ]					#define condition: loop will run until n > 10
 do									#'do' starts the loop; three next lines contain commands to execute
-	echo $n							#print current value of n echo passes through while loop	#print message, the same in each iteration (( n++ ))						#increase the value of n by 1 done								#'done' ends the loop
+	echo $n							#print current value of n echo passes through the loop	#print message, the same in each iteration (( n++ ))						#increase the value of n by 1 done								#'done' ends the loop
 ```

 Do scripts `while_loop.sh` and `until_loop.sh` produce identical results?
-How many time the message `passes through the loop` appears in terminal?
+How many times the message `passes through the loop` appears in terminal?
 Make sure that you understand the syntax of both scripts.

 #### Exercise 3